compliance-framework/plugin-github-settings-policies/README.md

-# Template for policies for use in Compliance Framework plugins
+# Template for policies for use in the Github Settings plugin

 ## Testing